 No. All materials, lunch and parking are provided to participants.

-Does participation in Summer Bridge guarantee that I will be able to take a 100-level math course such as MTH 121 or MTH 127?
+Does participation in Summer Bridge guarantee that I will be able to enroll in MTH 121 or MTH 127?

 No. At the conclusion of the workshop, you will take a placement exam.
-The score of that exam will determine if you can enroll in credit-earning courses.
+The score of that exam will determine if you can enroll in these degree-applicable math courses.

 Will I receive credit for these sessions?

-No. You will not receive college credit for the Summer Bridge sessions; however, at the end of the session, you will have the opportunity to test into 100-level credit courses, potentially saving you one or two semesters of developmental work that doesn’t count toward graduation.
+No. You will not receive college credit for the Summer Bridge sessions; however, at the end of the session, you will have the opportunity to test into higher level courses, potentially saving you one or two semesters of developmental work.

 What if I just had a bad day when I took the ACT or SAT?

 University College offers math placement exams by appointment throughout the summer.
 You can take the math placement exam up to two times, once per month.
 There is a $10 fee for taking the placement exam.
 Call University College at 304-696-3169 for more information or to schedule an appointment.

 Placement exam fees will be waived during the Summer Bridge Program.